FatCharlie/DiscoBox/README.md

 }
 $$

-We aim our 405nm laser into our Spatial Light Modulator (a hologram) to prepare a coherent superposition of 16 selected Laguerre-Gaussian (LG) spatial modes (the OAM twists and the radials pictured in the next section).
+We start with a pure 405nm transverse pump wave where $\ell,p=0$.

 It continues into our Beta Barium Borate (BBO) non-linear crystal where occasionally one 405nm photon splits into two 810nm daughter photons and become entangled via Spontaneous Parametric Down Conversion (SPDC).

 Seeding the crystal with a pump beam that's already in superposition across our 16 modes (**l&p**--see next section) gives us our full 16-dimensional state space per photon.

 It continues into the second Spatial Light Modulator (SLM) where it forms a programmable multi-plane light converter (MPLC), where we write the gates as high-dimensional spatial transformations. (our "program" gets written here and "executed" at the detector).